Royal Botanic Gardens, Cranbourne: Visitor information

 Cranbourne Gardens are at 1000 Ballarto Rd, Cranbourne.
-Access by private vehicle is via the South Gippsland Highway.
+Access by private vehicle is via the South Gippsland Highway (east entrance) or via Ballarto Rd (West) (west entrance).
 Cranbourne is reasonably well served by public transportation, with a train line from Melbourne and a number of local bus routes.
-Access to the gardens if using public transport may however require a substantial walk and a taxi from Cranbourne Station is recommended.
+There is a free shuttle bus running from Cranbourne train station to Royal Botanical Gardens Cranbourne.
+Pre-booking is required and can be done through their website.